JAWorsfold/CV/joe-worsfold-cv.md

 ## **Summary**

- Lead Full-Stack Software Engineer with 6+ years of experience designing and building scalable, reliable, and high-performance software.
+ Lead Full Stack Software Engineer with 7+ years of experience designing and building scalable, reliable, and high-performance software.
 Expertise in leading and architecting full-stack teams, creating highly available backend microservices, and implementing modern frontend solutions.
 Proficient, Go, TypeScript, and Python, with a strong focus on observability, CI/CD pipelines, and cloud-native architectures.
 Skilled in both backend and frontend development, I thrive in data-rich, creative, and innovative environments.

 ___